torvalds/linux/Documentation/powerpc/syscall64-abi.rst

 Parameters and return value
 ---------------------------
-r0 is not used as an input.
+r0 is yest used as an input.
 The vsyscall is selected by its address.

 Stack
 -----
-The vsyscall may or may not use the caller's stack frame save areas.
+The vsyscall may or may yest use the caller's stack frame save areas.

 Register preservation rules
 ---------------------------